Billmate/QvicklyDocumentation/Writerside/topics/Examples.md

 >
 > **Description** - A short description of the example.

-All old examples are undergoing verification and will be updated if needed in the near future.
+All old examples has been undergoing verification and has been updated.
 The old Billmate class has been updated to work better with PHP 8.x and changed name to PaymentAPI.

-The old PHP examples will be updated to PHP8.
+The old PHP examples has been updated to work with PHP8.

-The Python code will be based on a new package.
+The Python code is based on a new package.

-The Node.JS code will be based on a new package.
+The Node.JS code is based on a new package.

 The old C# code will not be updated at this time.